Adappt-Intelligence-Inc/libra/doc/camera_commissioning.md

 ###  Camera decodes wifi ssid, pasword and camera ID, then configure the IP

-    1. Then Starts websocket signalling channel
+    1. Then camera starts websocket signalling channel

     2. websocket signalling channel name would be same as camera ID